-The robust nature of the Indian startup ecosystem is evident in 2022 year-to-date when as per a YourStory Report2, in Q1 2022 with 482 funding deals were recorded, 89% higher in comparison to Q1 2021 (255 deals).
-Over $ 10 Bn funding was raised by startups, 2.7x of funding raised in Q1 2021 ($ 3.7 Bn).
-Sequoia Capital India has been the most active investor, followed by Kunal Shah (Founder, CRED), Tiger Global Management, Accel, Alpha Wave Global, and Trifecta Capital.
+The robust nature of the Indian startup ecosystem is evident in 2022 year-to-date when, as per a YourStory Report2, in H1 2022 891 funding deals were recorded, 82.8% higher in comparison to H1 2021 (541 deals).
+Over $ 17 Bn funding was raised by startups, 1.8x of funding raised in H1 2021 ($ 9.4 Bn).
+Sequoia Capital India has been the most active investor, followed by Tiger Global Management, Kunal Shah (Founder, CRED), Better Capital, Inflection Point Ventures, LetsVenture, Accel, Blume Ventures, 9Unicorns, and Alpha Wave Global.

 Additionally, there also has been a shift in the traditional way of funding, wherein startups are now looking at exercising alternate routes such as crowdfunding, revenue-based financing, venture debt, bank loans, etc. Startups such as Zerodha, which have been bootstrapping since inception are changing the unicorn funding norms and promoting independence and revenue generation since the early stages.
 Since the onset of COVID-19, an unconventional trend observed is the new entries to the unicorn club without any billion-dollar ticket size investment.

 Unicorn Sector Snaps

 - The HealthTech market in India is estimated reach $ 5 Bn by 2023, growing at a CAGR of 39% post the pandemic impact.
 Digital shift, use of better technology, and favourable government policies are facilitating the growth of the market.